open-sauced/intro/docs/intro-to-oss/05-how-to-contribute-to-open-source.md

 ### Tips to Prevent Resolving Merge Conflicts Repeatedly

-Some open source repositories, such as OpenSauced's [guestbook](https://github.com/open-sauced/guestbook) and [pizza verse](https://github.com/open-sauced/pizza-verse) repositories, have high contribution activities in the same files that can cause merge conflicts.
+Some open source repositories, such as OpenSauced's [guestbook](https://github.com/open-sauced/guestbook) and [pizza-verse](https://github.com/open-sauced/pizza-verse) repositories, have high contribution activities in the same files that can cause merge conflicts.

 Below are some tips to prevent you from resolving merge conflicts repeatedly when contributing to open source projects: